 Recording your Swim Activities

 There are many multi-sport or swim devices that are compatible with Strava.
+While all these devices are compatible with Strava, some have an easier process for uploading to Strava than others.
+For a complete list of all our compatible devices please refer to this article.
 Here are some of the most popular devices used by our athletes to record swim activities:

 - Garmin Forerunner 920XT, 910XT and 310XT